2004 unrest in Kosovo: Violence

 On 17 and 18 March 2004, a wave of violent riots swept through Kosovo, triggered by two incidents perceived as ethnically motivated acts.
 Demonstrations, although seemingly spontaneous at the outset, quickly focused on Serbs throughout Kosovo.

-Thousands of Albanians gathered at the south end of the bridge across the Ibar at Kosovska Mitrovica, which divides the Serb and Albanian districts of the town.
+Thousands of Albanians gathered at the south end of the bridge across the Ibar at Mitrovica, which divides the Serb and Albanian districts of the town.
 A large crowd of Serbs gathered at the north end to prevent the Albanians from crossing.
 Peacekeepers from the NATO-led Kosovo Force (KFOR) blockaded the bridge, using tear gas, rubber bullets and stun grenades to keep the crowds apart.
-However, gunmen on both sides opened fire with sub-machine guns and grenades, killing at least eight people (two Albanians and six Serbs) and wounding over 300.
-Eleven peacekeepers were also injured, of which two seriously.

 The violence quickly spread to other parts of Kosovo, with Kosovo Serb communities and Serbian cultural heritage (churches and monasteries) attacked by crowds of Albanians.
 Serb returnees were attacked.
 Some of the locations were ostensibly under the protection of KFOR at the time.
 During the riots and violence, at least 35 churches were damaged, including 18 monuments of culture, which were demolished, burnt or severely damaged.
 According to Human Rights Watch, the violence resulted in the deaths of nineteen people; 8 Kosovo Serbs and 11 Kosovo Albanians.
 More than a thousand were wounded including more than 120 KFOR personnel.
 More than 4,000 Serbs were driven out of their homes and more than 900 houses belonging to non-Albanians were burned.

 By one estimate, more than 50,000 people participated in the riots.
-The Legal System Monitoring Section of the OSCE Mission in Kosovo (“the OSCE”) has closely monitored the investigations and trials from March 2004 until present.
-With its monitoring of 73 cases (Municipal, District and Minor Offences Courts) pending between December 2005 and March 2008, the OSCE now follows up on a first report of December 2005.